Meet the MCS RI Staff and Board of Directors

 Amy spends her days at MCS RI overseeing the school and classroom culture, observing each classroom, coaching MCS RI's teachers and managing the day to day operations of the school, while planning for its long term strategic vision.
 It is of utmost importance to Amy that MCS RI is a community that recognizes and cultivates the innate goodness within each child, family, and staff member.
 Amy is an experienced Montessori educator and social worker with over 20 years of experience woking with children and families.
 She holds an Infant/Toddler Montessori credential, completed the 3-6 y/o Montessori training and earned her MSW from Simmons School of Social Work in 2004.
 Amy welcomes phone call inquiries, emails, and visits.
 Please be in touch!

-Franchesca is excited to begin her second year as a teacher in the Toddler Room!
+Franchesca is excited for her new position as Lead Infant Teacher!
 She recently graduated from URI with a B.S in Human Development and Family Studies.
 She has been working with children for the past five years in summer camps and after school programs.
 Franchesca first came to MCS RI as a parent in 2015 and later became part of the MCS RI team in 2016.
 She looks forward to learning more about Montessori and to continuing to grow as an educator.
-She enjoys reading, exploring RI with her little guy, Noah, and trying new foods.

 Marissa Brodie, Primary Co-Lead

 Marissa will be returning for her sixth year at MCS RI as the Co-Lead in the Primary room.
 Marissa enjoys working with children to cultivate and foster their own unique gifts.
 She is a lover of learning herself and brings that spirit to all she does and MCS RI.
 In addition to completing her training as a Montessori Primary guide, Marissa earned her M.Ed in Early Childhood Education and holds her state certification in RI.
 She is honored to be a part of the growing team at MCSRI!